Anomalous Localization and Mobility Edges in Non-Hermitian Quasicrystals with Disordered Imaginary Gauge Fields: Anomalous localization transitions

+which represents the spatial distribution averaged over all eigenstates for a given disorder realization $\mathcal{R}$ \cite{Longhi2025}.
+Figures~\ref{Fig1}(a3), \ref{Fig1}(a4), \ref{Fig1}(b3), and \ref{Fig1}(b4) show $\overline{I}_{j,\mathcal{R}}$ for four distinct disorder realizations under both PBCs and OBCs.
+For weak quasiperiodic modulation [$\lambda=1$; Figs.~\ref{Fig1}(a3) and \ref{Fig1}(b3)], $\overline{I}_{j,\mathcal{R}}$ exhibits pronounced macroscopic accumulation at different lattice positions for different disorder realizations, reflecting the realization-dependent nature of the ENHSE under both boundary conditions.
+By contrast, for strong modulation [$\lambda=3$; Figs.~\ref{Fig1}(a4) and \ref{Fig1}(b4)], $\overline{I}_{j,\mathcal{R}}$ becomes nearly uniform across the lattice and depends only weakly on the disorder realization, consistent with the conventional fully localized phase.
+Motivated by this qualitative similarity between PBCs and OBCs, we focus on PBCs in the following discussion for clarity.

 To quantitatively distinguish the fully ENHSE phase from the fully localized phase, we examine both the fractal dimension and the Lyapunov exponent.
-The spatial fractal property of an eigenstate $\psi^{(n)}$ with eigenvalue $E_n$ is quantified by the fractal dimension
+For a given realization $\mathcal{R}$ of the imaginary gauge field, the spatial fractal property of an eigenstate $\psi^{(n)}$ with eigenvalue $E_n$ is characterized by the fractal dimension